-Trump's National Security Advisor: Indictment Shows Evidence Of Russian Meddling Is "Incontrovertible"
+Trump's National Security Adviser: Indictment Shows Evidence Of Russian Meddling Is "Incontrovertible"

 "They engaged in operations primarily intended to communicate derogatory information about Hillary Clinton, to denigrate other candidates such as Ted Cruz and Marco Rubio, and to support Bernie Sanders and then-candidate Donald Trump," the indictment reads.

-"Use any opportunity to criticize Hillary and the rest (except Sanders and Trump—we support them)," the Russians were directed, according to the indictment.
+"Use any opportunity to criticize Hillary and the rest (except Sanders and Trump — we support them)," the Russians were directed, according to the indictment.

+Another White House spokesman, Hogan Gidley, said those pushing a collusion narrative posed a bigger threat to the US than the Russians.

+"There are two groups that have created chaos more than the Russians and that’s the Democrats and the mainstream media, who continue to push this lie on the American people for more than a year," he told Fox News on Saturday.

 In Moscow, Russian officials also doubled down in denying the allegations.